Impact By State

 Like many other parts of the country, Pennsylvania’s growth has resulted in significant housing affordability challenges.
 Combatting housing affordability issues in the state will require effective solutions that address the needs of all Pennsylvania residents.

-Pennsylvania is home to over 13 million people
+Pennsylvania is home to over 13 million people.

-More than 943,600 Pennsylvanians call an apartment home, with demand on the rise
+More than 943,600 Pennsylvanians call an apartment home, with demand on the rise.

 71% of extremely low-income renters spend more than half of their income on housing.